ptavarez16/Front-end-Developer-Interview-Questions/questions/css-questions.md

 - Parent will establish a new block formatting context and expand to contains its floated children.

 ### How would you approach fixing browser-specific styling issues?
-- When the issue and offending browser is indentified, I would look into how to create a seperate styling sheet that would only load when that specific browser is being used.
+- When the issue and offending browser is identified, I would look into how to create a seperate styling sheet that would only load when that specific browser is being used.
 - Use a library like Bootstrap that handles this for me

 ### How do you serve your pages for feature-constrained browsers?